chriniko13/routes-service/README.md

     * In order to see integration test coverage open with browser: `target/site/jacoco-it/index.html`

+#### Designed to Scale
+* Have used Redis simple values (or Strings in Redis terminology) in order to cache results of find route operations (1. by CityInfo, 2. by routeId:String).

 #### Redis Commander (you should run docker-compose up first)
 * See redis contents from here: `http://localhost:8081`